 Nelson M. Rosario focuses on preparing and prosecuting patent applications for companies in the electrical and computer technologies industry.
-His background and experience provide extensive knowledge in a wide range of areas including computer networking, mapping and navigation, mobile applications, financial platforms, and emerging technologies.
+His background and experience provide extensive knowledge in a wide range of areas including blockchain applications, cryptocurrencies, computer networking, mapping and navigation, mobile applications, financial platforms, and emerging technologies.
 He has worked for a variety of clients from startups to Fortune 500 companies.

 Mr. Rosario has experience in many technologies, including: